 Victim Assistance staff members remain available to address questions and concerns regarding the status of your case.
 Please do not hesitate to contact our offices at 410-313-3153 or send an email to firstname.lastname@example.org

 The following information is for Tuesday, October 19, 2021:

 Unless otherwise instructed, no witnesses are needed in the following cases:

 Only Probation Agents are needed in the following cases:

 In all other cases not listed here, all witnesses are needed and must report to the assigned courtroom by 8:45 am.
 The address for the District Court for Howard County is 3451 Courthouse Drive, Ellicott City, MD 21043.

-If you need accommodation for your court appearance, please call 410-313-3100 in advance of your scheduled court appearance.
+If you need accommodation/assistance with regard to Courthouse accessibility, please call 410-313-3100 in advance of your scheduled court appearance.

 Looking for information on a specific court case?